SmartManoj/Plex-it/README.md

 # Plex it
  TLDR: Adds a button to search in Perplexity in the Google search page.
 You can also press Alt+A.

+Changelog:
+- 1.0.1: Supports all search engines (or any URL with a query parameter (?q=))
+- 1.0.0: Initial release

 Hey there, search enthusiasts! 🔍✨ Ever felt like you're missing out on some juicy info when you're Googling?
 Well, say hello to your new best friend: "Plex It"!
 This nifty little Chrome extension is about to revolutionize the way you surf the web.

 Imagine having a magic button next to your Google search bar that instantly beams your query to Perplexity.
 No more copy-paste shenanigans or typing the same thing twice.
 Just one click, and boom!
 You're diving deep into Perplexity's treasure trove of information.